 What’s the cost of living in the Dordogne?

-The cost of living in the Dordogne is far lower than the UK.
+The cost of living in the Dordogne is far lower than in the UK.

 According to Numbeo, consumer prices in supermarkets are lower in the UK than the French average, but the Dordogne is well below this average.
 Also, you’ll save money by shopping locally and seasonally; this is the preferred model in areas of regional France.